sonnymarinho/sonnymarinho/README.md

 ### I'm passionate about technology and code!

 - 📓 I'm presently reinforcing my knowledge, creating some projects.
-- 🎯 2021 Goals: Get to participate in some professional project.
+- 🎯 2021 Goals: Get to participate in some public projects.
 - ⚡ Fun Facts: I like to hear podcasts; get to know new things.